solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 Prompt Engineering is a trial-and-error process so keep three broad guiding factors in mind:

 - **Domain Understanding Matters**.
-Response accuracy and relevance is a function of the domain in which that application or user operates.
+Response accuracy and relevance are a function of the domain in which that application or user operates.
 Apply intuition and domain expertise to customize techniques further.
 For instance, define domain-specific personalities in system prompts, or use domain-specific templates in user prompts.
-Provide secondary content that reflects domain-specific contexts, or use domain-specific cues and examples to guide the model towards familiar usage patterns.
+Provide secondary content that reflects domain-specific contexts, or use domain-specific cues and examples to guide the model toward familiar usage patterns.

 - **Model Understanding Matters**.
 We know models are stochastic by nature.
 But model implementations can also vary in terms of the training dataset they use (pre-trained knowledge), the capabilities they provide (e.g., via API or SDK) and the type of content they are optimized for (e.g, code vs. images vs. text).
 Understand the strengths and limitations of the model being used, and use that knowledge to prioritize tasks or build customized templates that are optimized for the model's capabilities.